Skip To Main Content

 Para-College Inclusion Project - Wheelchair Track and Field

-The United States Olympic & Paralympic Committee and the NCAA office of inclusion launched the Para-College Inclusion Project in 2022 to engage schools offering adaptive sport to collectively increase Paralympic sport understanding, awareness and connection across the collegiate landscape.
-This work evolved into an awareness subcommittee and three sport tactical teams: wheelchair basketball, wheelchair tennis and para track and field.
-Each of these teams identified a need to strengthen the college para sport infrastructure through shared operations, formal connections and sport cooperation.
+The United States Olympic & Paralympic Committee and the NCAA office of inclusion launched the Para-College Inclusion Project in 2021 to engage schools offering adaptive sport to collectively increase Paralympic sport understanding, awareness and connection across the collegiate landscape.
+The project originally focused on awareness-building across three sports: wheelchair basketball, wheelchair tennis and Para track and field, recognizing that Para college sports needed a stronger foundation and collaboration across sports.
+Since 2024, the project has evolved to include activations in Para fencing, Para swimming and Para rowing.
 Discover more about the USOPC Paralympic Sport Development program and Olympians and Paralympians Made Here campaign or explore the journey to becoming an NCAA student-athlete.

 Stay in the Game